Tuneega Tuneega: Production

 Sumanth Ashwin, son of director and producer M. S. Raju, is being introduced with the film.
 The title is inspired by the Telugu song 'Tunnega Tuneega' from the film Manasantha Nuvve, which was also produced by M. S. Raju.
 Reports of Sumanth's debut were afloat since 2007 in the media.
 M. S. Raju confirmed that he considered Sumanth for the lead role in Vaana.
-But M. S. Raju decided not to introduce him with Vaana as the character needed an experienced actor.
+However, M. S. Raju decided not to introduce him with Vaana as the character needed an experienced actor.
 In December 2007, Sumanth's debut film under the direction of Teja was announced.
-In May 2010, it was announced that the film was titled Mirchi with Maganti Ramji producing and Aditya directing.

 In January 2011, it was announced that V. N. Aditya was no longer part of the project and M. S. Raju would direct.
-In March 2012, it was announced that the filming had been completed and the film was titled Tunnega Tuneega.
-It was also announced that Dil Raju's Sri Venkateswara Creations will present and distribute the film.
-In April 2012, the first look was released, and it was revealed that former MTV VJ Rhea Chakraborty is paired alongside Sumanth.
-It was censored on 16 July and received a U certificate without any cuts.

 Soundtrack

 The soundtrack was composed by Karthik Raja, his first Telugu film.
 The album consists of eight songs: four were penned by Krishna Chaitanya and three by Sirivennela Sitaramasastri.
 The soundtrack album was released on 10 June 2012 at Lalitha Kala Thoranam in Hyderabad.
 It was released through Aditya Music label.
 In a music review, Karthik wrote, "Karthik Raja’s music is fresh and vastly different from his usual sound – looks like he has used his break well!"
-The title song is partially based off of "Lemon Tree" by Fool's Garden and the song "Dhibu Dhibu Jabilee" is based on "Summer" from the Japanese film Kikujiro (1999).